WebAssembly/wasi-sdk/SetjmpLongjmp.md

 specification.
 Note, however, that the exception-handling proposal has a long history and has a "legacy" version which shipped in browsers as well.
 This means that there are two different, but similar, sets of instructions that can be emitted to support `setjmp` and `longjmp`.
-LLVM is capable of emitting both at this time.
+Clang 20 and later (wasi-sdk-26 and later) is capable of emitting both at this time via `-mllvm -wasm-use-legacy-eh={false,true}` compiler flags.

 Another important point is that exception-handling only provides structured control flow primitives for exceptions.
 This means it is not possible to purely